DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 * vcf_index_path
 * basename

-Note that preemtible_tries are set to 0 each but can be set by the user.
+Note that preemptible_tries are set to 0 each but can be set by the user.

 #### Outputs
 * only_biallelic_records_vcf
 * only_biallelic_records_vcf_index